dogmgeen/Tools-For-Computer-Scientists/09-Locating-memory-leaks-with-Memcheck.md

 Many of these bugs allow for arbitrary code execution, where the attacker injects their own code into your program to be executed.

 The first widespread internet worm, the [Morris worm](https://en.wikipedia.org/wiki/Morris_worm), used a memory safety bug to infect other machines in 1988.
-Unfortunately, even after almost *thirty years*, memory safety bugs are incredibly common in popular software and many viruses still use memory safety bugs.
+Unfortunately, *thirty years* later, memory safety bugs are still incredibly common in popular software and many viruses continue to exploit them.
-For one example, the [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack) and [Petya](https://en.wikipedia.org/wiki/2017_NotPetya_cyberattack) viruses use a memory safety exploit called [EternalBlue](https://www.rapid7.com/db/modules/exploit/windows/smb/ms17_010_eternalblue) "allegedly" developed by the NSA and released by "Russian" hackers early in 2017.
+For one example, the [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack) and [Petya](https://en.wikipedia.org/wiki/2017_NotPetya_cyberattack) viruses use a memory safety exploit called [EternalBlue](https://www.rapid7.com/db/modules/exploit/windows/smb/ms17_010_eternalblue) developed by the NSA[^allegedly] and released by Russian[^allegedly2] hackers early in 2017.

 ![Smokey Says: "Only You Can Prevent Ransomware"](09/Smokey3.jpg){height=35%}